Inspire Back to top

 #Recruiting a diverse cohort

-It is vital the prison workforce is representative of the people they work with.
-This is true of all under-represented groups and protected characteristics but the challenges around ethnic diversity are particularly stark.
-We know that minority groups are overrepresented in the prison population – over a quarter (27%) of the prison population are from an ethnic minority group compared to 14 percent of the general population.
+It is vital that the prison workforce is representative of the people it works with.
+This is true of all under-represented groups and protected characteristics.
+We know that over a quarter (27 per cent) of the prison population are from an ethnic minority group, compared to 14 per